GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Moritith.md

 **Size**: Moritith stand between 3-6 feet tall.
 They weigh 1 pound.
 They are medium creatures.

-**Ability Score Modification**: As a moritith, you have the following adjustments to your attributes
-Choose an attribute. it is improved by 1 while each other attribute is reduced by 2.
+**Ability Score Modification**: As a moritith, choose an attribute. it is improved by 1 while each other attribute is reduced by 2.

 **Languages**: You gain competency in the Common Tongue and one other language of your choice.